 In the Frieza battle, when Goku begins forming a spirit bomb to take out the villain, Frieza catches him doing it, but to Frieza it looks like Goku is just standing there with his arms raised.
 You'd Expect: Frieza to attack Goku while he's defenseless and doing nothing, since it's perfectly within his nature, or at the very least look up - you know, the direction Goku's arms are pointing?
 Instead: He stands there staring at Goku for a good few minutes, trying to figure out what he's doing.
 Eventually he comes to the conclusion that he's given up, and, again, rather than attacking Goku, he simply flies off so the other heroes can distract him a bit longer.

-Cell is trying to reach his perfect form, and all he need do is absorb Android 18, who is too terrified to run.
-Piccolo, in his efforts to stop him, is getting brutally beaten to death, and Tien's chances aren't much better.
 Meanwhile, Goku is up on the Lookout with Gohan, and both are able to sense everything that is going on, yet Goku knows that neither of them has gained the strength to take on Cell and survive.
 You'd Expect: For Goku to use the Instant Transmission technique to get his allies off of the island before their lives are on the line, and grab 18 while he's at it so Cell can't absorb her.
 Instead: Goku sits on his butt, doing nothing but making horrified expressions and explaining to Gohan that there's nothing they can do, hits Gohan to stop him from going to help Piccolo, only rescues his allies when they're both on the brink of death, and doesn't even think to grab 18.
-This, of course, results in Cell reaching his perfect form and going on to threaten the entire planet.

 The Full-Power Super Saiyan means that by remaining transformed as a SSJ for extended periods of time the users can control their energy consumption much better than any other form of SSJ, thus they become stronger in training than any other form of SSJ would make them.
 While the FPSSJ users Goku and Gohan exit the training room in this state Vegeta and Trunks notice how genius this kind of training is, Vegeta even comments about this.
 You'd expect: That during their second year-long-training Trunks and Vegeta entered they'd be SSJ all the time, thus not only becoming FPSSJ but they'd be if not stronger at least equally strong as Gohan and Goku.
 Instead: Vegeta and Trunks completely forget about the benefits of training as a SSJ all the time, thus even though they trained double the time Goku and Gohan did, they were far weaker.